 Vietnam: Memories & an ethical fabric conundrum

 I recently spent 9 days in Vietnam, a travel opportunity I did not see coming but fully embraced.
 7 days in Ho Chi Minh City, the old Saigon and 2 days in Can Tho, south of Vietnam.
-First thought was checking, as usually the fabric markets, shops, the fashion along with the food.
+First thought was checking, as usual, the fabric markets, shops, the fashion along with the food.
 Two of my favorite things 🙂

 But Vietnam is much more than this.
 First impression is one of chaos.
 It took a couple of days to adjust before I could fully appreciate the curiosities and surprises at every corner, explosion of colors, patterns, shapes, textures.
 All the senses are stimulated.